rydmike/flex_color_picker/README.md

 ### Context menu
 ### Formats and paste parsing

-## Desktop ready
+## Desktop and Web Ready

+The FlexColorPicker is Web and Desktop ready.
+For most parts focus behaves as epxected, and it supports keyboard navigation and control.
+As shown above, if configured, it also has keyboard shortcuts for copy/paste commands.
+The wheel picker cannot be operated with just a keyboard, it needs mouse or touch control, it will likely remain so.
+The opacity slider can be operated via keyboard only.
+Future picker options will offer other color pickers using only sliders for custom color selection, this will enable them to use keyboard color selection as well.

+The used color picker selector control is based on the `CupertinoSlidingSegmentedControl` widget.
+It does not support keyboard control.
+A future version will include additional optional picker controls that have keyboard controls.

 # Additional Resources

-The above introduction was a walk through of the bundled example, please see the [example section](https://pub.dev/packages/flex_color_picker/example) for the complete source code.

-There are many more configuration options available for the `ColorPicker`, use the [API reference guide](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/flex_color_picker-library.html) for additional information.
+There are some more configuration options available for the `ColorPicker`, use the [API reference guide](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/flex_color_picker-library.html) for additional information.

-You can also try the more complete [live Web example](https://rydmike.com/flexcolorpicker/).
-Its source code is also included in the package example folder, in "example/lib/demo/main.dart".
-By studying it you can see practical examples of how to use all the new features.
+The source code of the [live Web example](https://rydmike.com/flexcolorpicker/) is included in the package example folder, in "example/lib/demo/main.dart".
+By studying it you can see practical examples of how to use all the features it uses.
+The live Web demo also has tooltips showing the used API behind every demonstrated interactive control, this can be used as quick reference and to find the actual used API value as you interactively configure the Web example.

 Happy color picking!